MinghuiChen43/awesome-deep-phenomena/README.md

   - Jimmy Ba, Murat Erdogdu, Taiji Suzuki, Denny Wu, Tianzong Zhang. *ICLR 2020*
   - Digest: This paper focuses on studying the double descent phenomenon in a one layer neural network training in an asymptotic regime where various dimensions go to infinity together with fixed ratios.
 The authors provide precise asymptotic characterization of the risk and use it to study various phenomena.
 In particular they characterize the role of various scales of the initialization and their effects.

+- Neural Tangents: Fast and Easy Infinite Neural Networks in Python. [[paper]](https://arxiv.org/abs/1912.02803) [[code]](https://github.com/google/neural-tangents)
+  - Roman Novak, Lechao Xiao, Jiri Hron, Jaehoon Lee, Alexander A. Alemi, Jascha Sohl-Dickstein, Samuel S. Schoenholz. *ICLR 2020*
+  - Digest: Neural Tangents is a library designed to enable research into infinite-width neural networks.
+It provides a high-level API for specifying complex and hierarchical neural network architectures.
+These networks can then be trained and evaluated either at finite-width as usual or in their infinite-width limit.

+- Tensor Programs I: Wide Feedforward or Recurrent Neural Networks of Any Architecture are Gaussian Processes. [[paper]](https://arxiv.org/abs/1910.12478) [[code]](https://github.com/thegregyang/GP4A)
+  - Greg Yang. *NeurIPS 2019*
+  - Digest: We show that this Neural Network-Gaussian Process correspondence surprisingly extends to all modern feedforward or recurrent neural networks composed of multilayer perceptron, RNNs (e.g. LSTMs, GRUs), (nD or graph) convolution, pooling, skip connection, attention, batch normalization, and/or layer normalization.

 - Improved Sample Complexities for Deep Networks and Robust Classification via an All-Layer Margin. [[paper]](https://arxiv.org/abs/1910.04284) [[code]](https://github.com/cwein3/all-layer-margin-opt)
   - Colin Wei, Tengyu Ma.
   - Digest:  In this work, we propose to instead analyze a new notion of margin, which we call the "all-layer margin."
 Our analysis reveals that the all-layer margin has a clear and direct relationship with generalization for deep models.

+- Finite Depth and Width Corrections to the Neural Tangent Kernel. [[paper]](https://arxiv.org/abs/1909.05989)
+  - Boris Hanin, Mihai Nica. *ICLR 2020*
+  - Digest: We prove the precise scaling, at finite depth and width, for the mean and variance of the neural tangent kernel (NTK) in a randomly initialized ReLU network.
+The standard deviation is exponential in the ratio of network depth to width.
+Thus, even in the limit of infinite overparameterization, the NTK is not deterministic if depth and width simultaneously tend to infinity.

 - Invariant Risk Minimization. [[paper]](https://arxiv.org/abs/1907.02893) [[code]](https://github.com/facebookresearch/InvariantRiskMinimization)
   - Martin Arjovsky, Léon Bottou, Ishaan Gulrajani, David Lopez-Paz.
   - Digest: We introduce Invariant Risk Minimization (IRM), a learning paradigm to estimate invariant correlations across multiple training distributions.
 To achieve this goal, IRM learns a data representation such that the optimal classifier, on top of that data representation, matches for all training distributions.
 Through theory and experiments, we show how the invariances learned by IRM relate to the causal structures governing the data and enable out-of-distribution generalization.

+- The Normalization Method for Alleviating Pathological Sharpness in Wide Neural Networks. [[paper]](https://arxiv.org/abs/1906.02926)
+  - Ryo Karakida, Shotaro Akaho, Shun-ichi Amari. *NeurIPS 2019*
+  - Digest: To theoretically elucidate the effectiveness of normalization, we quantify the geometry of the parameter space determined by the Fisher information matrix (FIM), which also corresponds to the local shape of the loss landscape under certain conditions.

 - Can You Trust Your Model's Uncertainty?
 Evaluating Predictive Uncertainty Under Dataset Shift. [[paper]](https://arxiv.org/abs/1906.02530) [[code]](https://github.com/google-research/google-research/tree/master/uq_benchmark_2019)
   - Yaniv Ovadia, Emily Fertig, Jie Ren, Zachary Nado, D Sculley, Sebastian Nowozin, Joshua V. Dillon, Balaji Lakshminarayanan, Jasper Snoek. *NeurIPS 2019*